DOL Reissues 17 Withdrawn Opinion Letters: Why It Matters

 17 opinion letters that were previously withdrawn by the Obama Administration were reissued on January 5 by the Wage and Hour Division (WHD) of the U.S. Department of Labor (DOL).
 What are opinion letters and why do these particular letters signify so much?
 What’s the bottom line for employers?

 The publication of opinion letters is a DOL practice that was eliminated under the Obama Administration.
-The letters are issued as a form of guidance that addresses questions submitted to the DOL pertaining the Fair Labor Standards Act (FLSA), and provides important (and sometimes dissenting) commentary on the applications of the law as it pertains to employers and employees.
+The letters are issued as a form of guidance that addresses questions submitted to the DOL pertaining to the Fair Labor Standards Act (FLSA) and provides important (and sometimes dissenting) commentary on the applications of the law as it pertains to employers and employees.

 While these letters are referred to as “opinion letters,” they’re more than just suggestive.
 They’re influential.
-They’re administrator-issued policy statements that challenge the current interpretation of the FLSA, and serve as a written ruling by the Wage and Hour Division for points of deliberation.
+They’re administrator-issued policy statements that challenge the current interpretation of the FLSA and serve as a written ruling by the Wage and Hour Division for points of deliberation.
 An employer acting in reliance on these documents could be granted protection against liability.

 17 Re-Issued Letters

 The Obama Administration withdrew the 17 letters in question under the claim that the letters were never placed in the mail for delivery, making them unofficial (despite being signed by DOL officials during the last days of the Bush Administration).
 The Obama Administration then discontinued the longstanding practice of issuing opinion letters.

 However, under U.S. Secretary of Labor Alexander Acosta, the practice has been reinstated, and the 17 the letters have been re-issued and renumbered FLSA2018-1 through FLSA 2018-17.
 The content of the letters provide important guidance on a number of specific issues under the FLSA, including the following: